The hardest thing of all to see is what is really there.— J.A. Baker, The Peregrine

-The book proposes the best standardized bullshit detector I’ve ever come across, which is applicable in all environments.
-“Believable parties are those who have repeatedly and successfully accomplished something–and have great explanations for how they did it.”
+The book proposes the best standardized bullshit detector I have seen, which is applicable in all environments.
+“Believable parties are those who have repeatedly and successfully accomplished something — and have great explanations for how they did it.”

 How to Argue